Women to get more rest between hoop games at next World Cup - WHIZ News

 “We’ve got to have a really serious ongoing conversation about how to keep things in sync so that they don’t clash.”

 Five of the U.S. players competed in the WNBA Finals that ended three days before the World Cup started.
-Chelsea Gray, Kelsey Plum and tournament MVP A’ja Wilson missed the Americans first two games.
+Chelsea Gray, Kelsey Plum and tournament MVP A’ja Wilson missed the first two games for the U.S.

 Before the scheduling change was announced, players made their positions clear.